jhpyle/docassemble/_docs/installation.md

 [Google Developers Console](https://console.developers.google.com/)
-and on [Facebook Developers](https://developers.facebook.com/) and obtain IDs and secrets, which you supply to docassemble by editing /etc/docassemble/config.yml.
+and on [Facebook Developers](https://developers.facebook.com/) and obtain IDs and secrets, which you supply to docassemble by editing the `/etc/docassemble/config.yml` [configuration] file.

-The /etc/docassemble/config.yml file also contains configuration for connecting to the Postgresql database and the mail server.
+The `/etc/docassemble/config.yml` file also contains settings for connecting to the PostgreSQL database and the mail server.

 Restart Apache: